Built for the 2025/26 UK filing season

 Free estimate

-Paste a wallet address and get an estimated gain and Capital Gains Tax figure in about 30 seconds.
-Read-only — we never ask for keys or permissions.
+Paste a public wallet address for a rough gain and Capital Gains Tax estimate in about 30 seconds.
+It is a starting point, not your final report, and we never ask for keys or permissions.

 • Scans your 50 most recent transactions across 5 chains